 My name is Laura.
-I’m a 26-year-old holding a master’s degree in Writing, Editing & Mediating, and a bachelor’s degree in English Language & Culture.
-I spend most of my time working as a Content Coordinator at Bespeak and practising and teach Vinyasa Flow yoga.
+I’m a 27-year-old holding a master’s degree in Writing, Editing & Mediating, and a bachelor’s degree in English Language & Culture.
+I spend most of my time working as an independent editor and practising and teaching Vinyasa Flow yoga.
 When I’m not doing either of that, you’ll find me immersed in a book or cooking in the kitchen.
 During the summer I grab every opportunity to go inline-skating outside.
 I’m an alliteration addict and as a former student of English, I have a favourite word: hippopotamus.
 This is who I am and how most people know me.
-But what most people never knew, until seven years ago, is that I’m anorexic.
+But what most people never knew, until eight years ago, is that I’m anorexic.

 Who I was

 I was one of those girls who found herself standing on the scales every single morning, confronted with the number it showed.
 That number would determine the mood, and coincidentally, the courses I would have that day.
 If the number wasn’t satisfactory, this would be reflected in the mirror; I’d see a rolled roast with flubby fat rolls and huge pudding legs rather than the walking skeleton I was.
 It took me years to realise that these numbers did not change anything about who I am: Laura, a true control freak, a perfectionist, and an insecure girl with a great amount of discipline.
 These perfect ingredients led to an eating disorder after several life-changing, negative events, and that ultimately resulted in new perceptions and the desire to help people having similar issues, by creating Beauty Is Not a Number.